Adaptive Soul

 Discerned invitation

-Sit with one or two small, sustainable invitations that could become part of the rhythm of your life.
+Sit with one small invitation that could quietly become part of your rhythm.

 3. Step 3